 Keep them well-watered for a few weeks to help them overcome the shock of being transplanted.

 The best time of year to divide Hostas is during spring.
 Hostas are typically divided during the four-week window from when their eyes are popping up and before the leaves have begun to unfurl.

 Dividing Hostas in the spring is also a good idea to take advantage of the typically abundant rainfall.

 Also, this allows the plant plenty of time to get established during a not extremely hot or cold season.

 Splitting Hostas in the Fall

-Splitting Hostas in the fall is best done when they have three to four weeks to become established before the first frost freezes them.
-A cooler and humid climate is best for dividing hostas so that they can establish their roots quickly before winter sets in.
+Splitting Hostas in the fall is best done when they have three to four weeks to establish before the first frost freezes them.
+A cooler and humid climate is best for dividing hostas to establish their roots quickly before winter sets in.

 In the northern climates, September is the best time to divide hostas.
 However, as you go south, dividing Hostas might be best in late October to early November.